-The Florence Area Chamber of Commerce is pleased to announce that nominations are open for the 2018 First Citizen Awards!
-This prestigious award is given to an individual who has used their influence, time, talents and resource to serve and improve the Florence Area.
-Now is the time to recognize the individuals in our community, Toot their horn!
-The award will be presented at the January 23rd Siuslaw Awards emceed by KEZI’s Matt Templemen.
-Download the nomination form here.
+The Florence Area Chamber of Commerce is pleased to announce that nominations are open for the 2021 First Citizen Awards!
+This prestigious award is given to an individual who has used their influence, time, talents and resources to serve and improve the Florence Area.
+The award will be presented at the July 14th Siuslaw Awards at Three Rivers Casino Resort.
+Tickets go on sale June 17th.
+Now is the time to recognize these remarkable individuals in our community.
+Make your nomination below.

 The 14th annual Siuslaw Awards event is fast approaching.
 The awards banquet, sponsored by the Florence Area Chamber of Commerce, will happen on July 14th at Three Rivers Casino’s conference center.
 This prestigious event recognizes excellence in the local business community by naming recipients for awards in Excellence in Customer Service, Innovation is Everything, Heart on their Sleeve, Profound Difference Award, Bold New Business, Still Going Strong and the Stu Johnston Business of the Year Award.
 Two outstanding individuals in the community will be honored with the First Citizen Award and the Future First Citizen Award.
 The First Citizen Award recognizes that individual who has given selflessly to the community based on community involvement, leadership, and overall community impact.
 The Future First Citizen Award recognizes a student based on his or her academic success as well as civic involvement and contributions to the community.
 The Florence Area Chamber of Commerce […]